quii/learn-go-with-tests/reading-files.md

 }
 ```

-You can make a similar argument for our `getPost` function which takes an `fs.DirEntry` argument but simply calls `Name()` to get the file name.
-We don't need all that, decouple ourselves from that type and just pass the file name through as a string.
+You can make a similar argument for our `getPost` function, which takes an `fs.DirEntry` argument but simply calls `Name()` to get the file name.
+We don't need all that; let's decouple from that type and pass the file name through as a string.
 Here's the fully refactored code:

 ```go
 func NewPostsFromFS(fileSystem fs.FS) ([]Post, error) {